RefWorks is located on the internet at https://refworks.proquest.com/.

 - User interface language – Select the language in the language menu.
-The labels in the UI instantly change to the selected language.
+The labels in the UI update to the selected language.

 New features are developed in English.
-It may take a month or two before their labels are translated to other languages.
+It may take time before their labels are translated to other languages.

 - The following information can be configured on the Settings page (select Settings in the user menu):

 - Email address